bcgov/platform-developer-docs/src/docs/database-and-api-management/postgres-how-to.md

 ---
-title: Using Postgres on OpenShift: Patroni and CrunchyDB
+title: Using Postgres on OpenShift with Patroni and CrunchyDB

 slug: postgres-how-to